inBeat/inbeat-website/content/top-influencers/tiktok/christian/russia/_index.md

 ---
-title: Top 10 Christian TikTok Influencers In Russia In 2023
+title: Top 10 Christian TikTok Influencers In Russia In 2024
 description: >-
-  Find top christian TikTok influencers in Russia in 2023.
-Most popular hashtags: #football #ronaldo #juventus #cristianoronaldo.
+  Find top christian TikTok influencers in Russia in 2024.
+Most popular hashtags: #football #manchesterunited #cristianoronaldo #psg.
 platform: TikTok
-hits: 14
+hits: 15
-text_top: See the top-rated TikTok profiles on inBeat.
+text_top: Discover the top-rated TikTok influencers on inBeat.
-text_bottom: Our platform holds 14 TikTok influencers like this in Russia for you to work with.
+text_bottom: Our search engine aggregates 15 TikTok influencers like this in Russia for you to work with.
 profiles:
   - username: "andilyo__"
     fullname: >-